First Man (film): Filming

 Principal photography began in Atlanta, Georgia, in November 2017.
-Chazelle and cinematographer Linus Sandgren chose to shoot the film in three different formats: Super 16mm, 35mm Techniscope & Super 35 3-perf, and IMAX 70mm film for the Moon sequence.
+Chazelle and cinematographer Linus Sandgren chose to shoot the film in four different formats: Super 16mm, 35mm Techniscope & Super 35 3-perf, and IMAX 70mm film for the Moon sequence.
 The 16mm format was used in most of the scenes that occur inside the spacecraft and 35mm film was used for the scenes that take place in the Armstrong house and around the NASA facility.

 First Man was shot without the use of green screen.
 Instead, LED displays of up to 10 meters were used.
 These projected images that would simulate views of the Earth, space and lunar surface as seen from inside (or just outside) aircraft and spacecraft depicted in the film.
 Next to the screens, several simulators of spacecraft were built.
 These were programmed to move synchronized with the images on the curved LED screens that could be seen through the windows.
 Chazelle chose this technique to help the actors to feel like the astronauts; instead of seeing a green screen, they saw the outside environment recreated with visual effects.
 Miniatures were used for several exterior shots of the spacecraft.

 To recreate Armstrong's home, the production crew built a replica of it in an empty lot.
 The lunar surface was simulated by sculpting the landscape of the Vulcan Quarry just south of Atlanta.
 Chazelle filmed these sequences at night, using a custom 200,000-watt light to duplicate the effect of sunlight on the surface.
 For the simulation of low gravity on the lunar surface, a balancing system calibrated for the actors was constructed.
 NASA historian Christian Gelzer, as well as astronauts Al Bean (from Apollo 12) and Al Worden (from Apollo 15), were on set as technical consultants.